TimigagaStudios/clipiq-ai/worker/README.md

 - Uploads outputs to private Supabase Storage.
 - Saves clip metadata and updates projects/jobs, including failures.

 The fallback is deliberately not described as AI transcription or AI clip selection.
-Faster-Whisper and the AI provider adapter are the next provider-specific integrations after the local worker contract is verified.
+Provider adapters are included but deployment is pending: set `CLIPIQ_AI_PROVIDER=gemini`, `groq`, or `openrouter` with the matching server-only key to activate remote ranking.
+Set `CLIPIQ_TRANSCRIBER_COMMAND` or `FASTER_WHISPER_COMMAND` to connect a Faster-Whisper command.
+Set `CLIPIQ_YTDLP_COMMAND` to connect yt-dlp for supported page URLs.

 ## Prerequisites